Car Insurance by State: How Requirements, Costs & Laws Differ

 1. Contact your insurer immediately — Confirm whether your current carrier operates in your new state and get a rate quote

-3. Check for new required coverages — Moving to a no-fault state like New York means you'll need PIP; moving out of one means you may be able to drop it
+3. Check for new required coverages — Moving to a no-fault state like New York means you'll need PIP; moving out of one may allow you to drop it

 4. Secure your new policy before moving — Never let coverage lapse during the transition